Log: From daily notes - page 1 2001 - Dec.30 - Sun.

 This april fool's day prank is on an old fool still trying to print from a stone.
 Weather -10c and trying to snow.
 Shovelled accumulation of winter snow from roof valley, and then cleared a path to the woodpile - split and filled woodbin - while you may say this has nothing to do with the project believe me it has everything to do with being able to do it.
 In shop by 11.am. ready to tackle scumming problem.
 Procedure: sponge clean water over scummed areas and keep damp while spot cleaning with Q tips and lithotine, as scum dissolves clean away with water sponge.
 Repeat until entire stone clean.
 Mixed light gum/nitric etch - 1/2 oz. of gum to 7 drops nitric - brushed into areas affected by scumming further desensitizing stone.
 Washed entire stone with clean water and sponge.
 Dried stone, dusted image with talc, rubbed off excess and etched entire stone - Formula: 1-1/2 oz. of gum to 7 drops nitric, rubbed in well with hand, buffed tight and left stone to rest over noon.

-Press Run #2 continued - (surface) - Red - (Proof B)
+Log - page 7 Press Run #2 continued - (surface) - Red - (Proof B)

 After lunch shortened the tack of the vermillion ink mix with aerocil.
 Ran the remainder of the edition with Olga sponging and applying the paper while I concentrated on charging and ink passes to keep the image running clean and crisp.
 Olga applied an anti-tint solution as neccessary to keep the image from scumming.
 Edition ran well and we finished by 2 pm.
 Cleanup of rollers and slab followed.